ToniBig/cpp-autoargs/README.md

 ## Features

++ single header library
 + addition of new command line arguments using a single line
-+ automatic creating of documentation (help)
++ automatic creation of documentation (help)
-+ automatic creating of input files for every run
++ automatic creation of input files for every run
 + parsing of input files
 + support for customized arguments types, help messages and input file parsers